 During Preference Entry mode, if there is a change to the time or day of one of your preferences, that preference will become invalid and the next available preference will be selected.

-During Allocation Adjustment mode, an automatically generated email will be sent to all affected students if:
+During Allocation Adjustment mode, if there is a change to your activity, you may need to allocate yourself to another available activity time.
+An automatically generated email will be sent to all affected students if:

 - there is a change in activity start time